acdh-oeaw/rest-in-peace-service/readme.md

 # rest-in-peace-service

-tombstone service for deprecated services
+tombstone service for deprecated services. deployed at <https://rip.acdh.oeaw.ac.at>.

-## howto

-- add a .json file for your deprecated service in `./src/content/tombstones/`
-- add an image to `./public/images/` (please use a reasonable file size!)
+## how to edit content

+use the admin ui at <https://rip.acdh.oeaw.ac.at/admin> (this will commit changes to the github repository), or at <http://localhost:3000/admin> when developing locally (this will save changes to the filesystem).